FI:PV173 NLP Seminar - Course Information

 - Course objectives

-- The aim of the seminar is a presentation of results of student research (both doctoral and pregradual) in the NLP Laboratory (http://nlp.fi.muni.cz/), or other works related to text processing.
+- The aim of the seminar is a presentation of results of student research (both doctoral and pregradual) in the NLP Laboratory (http://nlp.fi.muni.cz/).

 - The lectures consist mostly of students' presentations.
 The presentations and discussion are usually in Czech or, according to the preferences of the speaker, in English.
 The students can control the content of the seminar in the discussions after each presentation.